If you’re like me, you like to read.

 But I’m not talking about speed reading here.
 I’m talking about something different.

-How to Speed Read Any Average-Sized Book in 2 Hours
+How to Read an Average-Sized Book in Two Hours

 Imagine you want to read Chip and Dan Heath’s book Made to Stick.
 Let’s also pretend you only have 2 hours.